 (c) prepare a draft of the environmental protection policy, having regard to the description of, and requirements in respect of, an approved policy set out in section 35; and

-(d) cause to be published once in the Gazette, and once during each week of a period of 3 consecutive weeks —
+(d) cause a notice containing prescribed particulars of the draft referred to in paragraph (c), including the places at which, and the period during which, that draft will be available for public inspection, to be published —

-(i) in a daily newspaper circulating throughout the State; and
+(i) in the Gazette; and

-(ii) in the case of a draft of an environmental protection policy concerned with the protection of a portion of the environment confined to, or with the prevention, control or abatement of pollution or environmental harm in, a particular local government district or districts, in a local newspaper circulating within that district or those districts, as the case requires,
+(ii) if the regulations so require, in any other manner specified in the regulations;

-a notice containing such particulars of the draft referred to in paragraph (c), including the places at which, and the period during which, that draft will be available for public inspection, as are prescribed; and
+and

 (e) make reasonable endeavours to consult in respect of the draft referred to in paragraph (c) such public authorities and persons as appear to the Authority to be likely to be affected by that draft; and

-(f) in the case of a draft of an environmental protection policy of the kind referred to in paragraph (d)(ii), consult the Western Australian Planning Commission and the local government or local governments of the relevant district or districts in respect of that draft.
+(f) in the case of a draft of an environmental protection policy concerned with the protection of a portion of the environment confined to, or with the prevention, control or abatement of pollution or environmental harm in, a particular local government district or districts, consult the Western Australian Planning Commission and the local government or local governments of the relevant district or districts in respect of that draft.

 (2) If the draft policy does not identify an area of the State to which it applies, consultation shall be carried out under subsection (1) as if the draft policy applied to the whole of the State.

 [Section 26 amended: No. 14 of 1996 s.
 4; No. 23 of 1996 s.
 15; No. 54 of 2003 s.
-32 and 91.]
+32 and 91; No. 40 of 2020 s.
+13.]

 27. Persons may make representations to Authority on draft policy